 - If the order does not suit you, don’t accept it.

-- In case of children always think about the best interest of children.
+- In the case of children always think about the best interest of children.

 Room process inside a family court:

 The judge will ask for the appearance of both parties.
 If both parties are there then the respondent will speak first and then you (applicant) will tell the judge that you are representing yourself.Request Free Consultation

-In this hearing, we don’t need more than 2 hours for complete hearing.
+In this hearing, we don’t need more than 2 hours for a complete hearing.
 The verbal statements are not valid in this procedure.
 So, you should have all the required documents filed.
 The process of this hearing is:

 - Reading the documents: The applicant will read the documents.
 It will simply inform what type of documents are filed to support the case.
 The same applies to respondents.

 - Refer to the paragraphs: Referencing is a good step.
 You can direct the court to a particular paragraph of your Affidavit material.
 You can point out a paragraph on another party’s material to show that it is contradicted.

 - Arguments: The judge usually starts hearing by asking the applicant to start with the reference material.
 You will give proof to your arguments and you may also point to evidence not included by your partner.
 It will raise your chance of winning.